c0decel/transparent-storefront-main/README.md

 - Log in or create account
 - Add products to cart or wishlist
-- View expenses and sales
+- View expenses, sales, and supplies used

 ### Admin

-- Submit new products
+- Submit new products and supply info
 - Create tags for products
 - Log expense and sales data